Hot Dip Galvanizing

 Continued atmospheric exposure results in the formation of zinc hydroxide.

-Eventually, after about two years of exposure, the zinc surface layers have been converted largely to a metallic grey patina composed of insoluble zinc carbonate and zinc oxide.
+Eventually, after about two years of exposure, the zinc surface layers have been mainly converted to a metallic grey patina composed of insoluble zinc carbonate and zinc oxide.

 Design